What is Agile?

 Agile methodology is aligned with the values and principles described in the Agile Manifesto for Software Development.
 According to this principle, requirements, plans, and results are evaluated continuously; teams have a natural mechanism for responding to change quickly.

-Agile Software Development Overview
+Agile Advantages in Software Development

 Agile methods began appearing in the early 1990s as the software industry exploded.
 Traditional software development approaches appeared to many software developers to be too rigid and resulting in over-budgeting and delays.
 Then in February 2001, a group of 17 independent practitioners, leading software engineers met in Snowbird, Utah to discuss an alternative and lightweight approach to software development and to develop the basic principles of Agile philosophy.